Brianlangt/alx-low_level_programming/0x00-hello_world/README.md

 3 - Compile C file and execute in new file
 4 - C program that prints using function "puts"
 5 - C program that prints using function "printf"
+7 - Assemble code for a program according to intel syntax